NEFWC Child Care Resources

 Need help finding child care?

-Safe, affordable child care is what allows many parents to ultimately provide for their children.
+Safe, affordable child care is what allows many parents to ultimately provide for their families.
 Without it, education, finding and keeping a job, and ultimate self-sufficiency become not only difficult but sometimes impossible.

-New England Farm Workers’ Council runs the largest child care resource and referral/voucher child care program in Western Massachusetts and can give you access to over 1,500 child care providers in the area, many of them bilingual, so you can find the right one for your family.
+New England Farm Workers’ Council is the child care resource and referral/voucher child care program for Western Massachusetts and can give you access to over 1,500 child care providers in the area, many of them bilingual, so you can find the right one for your family.
 New England Farm Workers' serves families in Hampden, Berkshire, Hampshire and Franklin counties.

 Finding a quality child care program for your child takes time and energy, but it is the most important step toward a successful child care experience.
 Whether you are trying to find child care for your infant, toddler, preschooler, school age child, or child with a disability, the New England Farm Workers' Council Child Care Counselors are ready to help.

 NEFWC offers a free customized service for parents using our comprehensive database of licensed group child care centers, family child care and school age programs throughout western Mass including Hampden, Hampshire, Franklin and Berkshire Counties.
 While responsibility for selection remains with the parents, counselors working together with parents help assess needs, review available options and provide child care referrals based on the families selected criteria.

 Pittsfield (Berkshire County) area phone number: 413.236.5890

 2. Please click the link below to begin your own customized search for child care.
 (To log into the child care search engine, you will need to have an email address.
 If you do not have an email address, there are many free email options for you.
 For example, Yahoo and Hotmail are popular alternatives.)

 3. Click here to download*, print, fill out and mail/fax the form to NEFWC at the address below (in order to download this form, you will need Adobe Acrobat Reader - Get Adobe Acrobat Reader)